Devoxx4KidsDE/workshop-minecraft-modding-raspberry-pi/README.md

 python path/to/game.py
 ```

-**For example**
+##For example##
-Starting the simple Game of this repository
+Starting the simple game of this repository.
-Start a Wolrd in Minecraft
+Start a world in Minecraft.
 In a new terminal go to the directory of this repository:
 ```sh
 cd d4k-minecraft-pi